top of page

 Running or dancing is not for everyone, fortunately, though there are a plethora of exercise classes, groups, teams and events to perk your interest and match your current abilities.
 After trial and error, you are likely to find something you can tolerate and perhaps even enjoy.
 Remember, shifting from feelings of discomfort and angst to pleasure and satisfaction may take weeks or months!

-Making exercise, a weekly habit, therefore, is essential in order to recognise its full benefits.
+Making exercise, a weekly habit, therefore, is essential to recognise its full benefits.
 Motivating oneself week to week will last only so long, just ask 80% of January sign up’s who quit the gym within 5 months (27).

 Make exercise happen